St Patrick's Day : Facts, Traditions & Beer

 For those of you that aren't the biggest stout fans, there is another way to make your beer choice festive: make it green!
 While it sounds like you will need to go make a deal with a wizard to make this, luckily there's a much cheaper way.
 There is no magic, no alchemy, no swanky mixologist needed to make green beer, all it requires is a light-coloured beer and some green food colouring.
 Don’t worry, it won’t affect the taste, it will just make it emerald green.

-Alternatively, you can celebrate with one of these green labelled beers for your SUB, BeerTender or BLADE
+Alternatively, you can celebrate with a green labelled beer for your SUB, BeerTender or BLADE.

 Explore our recommendations for lager and pilsner for even more inspiration, or go for darker beers (although you won't get that vibrant green colour).
 Just add one teaspoon of green food colouring to your brew for the perfect St Patrick's Day beer.